By Christopher DeHarde, Staff Writer

 Lose a sponsor in the days before practice opened.
 Crash on Fast Friday.
 Run three incomplete qualifying attempts on Saturday.
 Skip morning practice on Sunday before the rain came down.
 Qualify 33rd and bump Fernando Alonso out of the 2019 Indy 500 field.

-It’s an unconventional path to make the 103rd Running of the Indianapolis 500 but that’s the path Kyle Kaiser and Juncos Racing took to make the race scheduled for May 26th.
+It’s an unconventional path to make the Indianapolis 500, but that’s the path Kyle Kaiser and Juncos Racing took to make the race scheduled for May 26th.

 Juncos Racing brought out an all white car when practice started on Tuesday May 14th.
-On May 16th, Kaiser turned the seventh fastest lap of the day but the 2017 Indy Lights presented by Cooper Tires champion had an incident on his first lap at speed on Fast Friday, the final practice day before qualifications.
+On May 16th, Kaiser turned the seventh fastest lap of the day but the 2017 Indy Lights champion had an incident on his first lap at speed on Fast Friday, the final practice day before qualifications.

-Ricardo Juncos’s team brought out the chassis that ran at the INDYCAR Classic at Circuit of the Americas on March 24th and the team began preparations that ran through Friday, all the way through Saturday and into Sunday morning with many members of his team working upwards of 40 hours in a row.
+Ricardo Juncos’s team brought out the chassis that they ran at the INDYCAR Classic at Circuit of the Americas on March 24th.
+The team began preparations that ran through Friday night, all the way through Saturday and into Sunday morning with many members of his team working upwards of 40 hours in a row.